Is Your Dog Aggressive? Here's What's Actually Going On

 Resource Guarding:

-Similar to Territorial aggression, its when they’ve placed value on an person, object or thing and don’t want to lose it.
+When they’ve placed value on a person, object or thing and don’t want to lose it.

 Redirected Aggression: